TeakSlack/cpp-notes/notes/classes/Classes.md

 ## Constructors

 Constructors are a special method ran every time a class or class derivative is instantiated.
-They are typically used to clear the memory in a newly instatiated class.
+They are typically used to clear the memory in a newly instantiated class.

 ```cpp
 class Example